gokadroid/pythonExample3/README.md

 # pythonExample3
-This script makes a menu which takes user option and acts accordingly
+This script makes a function which helps you provide command line options like(-j or --json) and acts accordingly